How many sessions are offered at Vanderbilt University each summer?

 When do I register?

-- For regular Vanderbilt students, on-line registration is available March 25-May 5.
+- For regular Vanderbilt students, on-line registration is available beginning March 24.
 Students may register for May, 1st, 2nd, and full session courses at this time.
 Students may also register in person on the dates specified on the Calendar at their home school Registrar’s Office and on YES.

 - DUS students register the day prior to the beginning of the term.
 Registration details will be communicated to accepted students.